MistyCommunity/Documentation/src/content/docs/robots/misty-ii.md

 We recommend powering up Misty on the floor, if possible, to avoid the risk of driving your robot off the edge of a table or other high surface.
 If you are experimenting with Misty on a table top, consider placing books or blocks between her treads to elevate them above the surface of the table.

 ### Turning Misty On

 1. Toggle the power switch on Misty's base (located between the treads beneath the rear time-of-flight sensor).![Misty II power switch](../../../assets/images/mii-power.jpg)
 2. The Misty Robotics logo first appears on the screen.
 Then Misty’s eyes appear, beginning in a closed state.
 The eyes gradually open as Misty boots up.![Misty II eyes closed](../../../assets/images/mii-waking.jpg)
 3. When the eyes appear fully open, Misty is done booting up.
 This should take a little more than a minute. **Important!** If after a few minutes, Misty's eyes still do not appear fully open, contact technical support for assistance.![Misty II eyes open](../../../assets/images/mii-awake.png)

+**Note:** Your Misty II prototype arrives with her battery charged and should not require additional charging before first use.
+When her battery is low, Misty may fail to respond to some API commands.
+If this happens you can restore functionality by connecting your robot to a power source and performing a manual reboot.

 ### Restarting Misty
 If you need to restart Misty: